 - Tap the speaker icons inside the volume slider, or tap the slider and turn the Digital Crown to lower and raise Siri’s volume

 Remember, any adjustments you make here are universal to all of Siri!

 Calibrating Audio Volume when using Apple Watch and AirPods

-Using the Settings App on your Apple Watch > Tap on Siri > Scroll down to the section after Voice Feedback and you will find Voice Volume.
+Using the Settings App on your Apple Watch > Tap on Siri and scroll down to the section after Voice Feedback, and you find Voice Volume.

-To do this, open up the Settings app on your Apple Watch, tap on Sounds & Haptics and scroll down to the section ‘HEADPHONE AUDIO’.
+To do this, open up the Settings app on your Apple Watch, tap on Sounds & Haptics and scroll down to the section HEADPHONE AUDIO.

 We hope that you found this article helpful.
-Follow us for new tips, tricks and tutorials for your Wearables!
+Follow us for new tips, tricks, and tutorials for your wearables!